 If you open the plot setting you can change several aspect of the plot like the plot type or the plot color.

-If you enabled periodic boundary conditions (PBC) during your simulation, the resulted trajectory might show non-realistic residue bonds for residues located near the box edges which can therefor move to te other side of the box.
+If you enabled periodic boundary conditions (PBC) during your simulation, the resulted trajectory might show non-realistic residue bonds for residues located near the box edges which can therefor move to the other side of the box.
 Below if the example presenting an energy minimization trajectory imported with no post-treatment (none).
+If you chose to import the last frame with also no pbc treatment, it will also display non-realistic residue bonds due to the pbc conditions.

-Using GROMACS it is possible to treat these trajectories with one of the post-treatments listed in the PBC treatment type dropdown list.
+Using GROMACS it is possible to treat these trajectories with one of the post-treatments listed in the PBC post-treatment dropdown list.
 This post-treatment allows you to generate more realistic trajectories.

 Apply custom parameters